erik-pedersen/COMP6841/README.md

-# COMP6841
+# Writeups
-My repository for all things COMP6841

-Something awesome project writeups are in the 'project' directory :)
+Writeups for some CTFs from overthewire.org